 My editorial work focuses on whole, real food ingredients, usually green and leafy, sometimes kneaded and sugary--- but always rich with color and story.

-I prefer recipes that are easily accomplished and can be created with ingredients found in a somewhat adventurous pantry.
-Recently, I have reluctantly retrofitted my shelves to include more processed and packaged food products because—well, global pandemic.
+I create recipes that are easily accomplished and can be created with ingredients found in a semi-adventurous pantry.
+Recently, I have retrofitted my shelves to include more processed and packaged food products because—well, global pandemic.

-During many naturally lit, perfect shoot days, I play a UX designer awash in the blue fluorescent glow of corporate wonderland, though I'm often daydreaming I'm at home cooking with my dogs at my feet and my chickens pecking at the back door.
+During many naturally lit, perfect-shoot days, I'm at my desk—designing—awash in the blue fluorescent glow of Zoom and corporate wonderland.
+Secretly, I'm often daydreaming I'm cooking with my dogs at my bare feet and my chickens pecking at the back door.
 Shrug.
 Survival skills.

-In other not-so-food-centric news, I am a wife, a mom to two Golden Retrievers, two cats & four French-ish hens, a painter, a jigsaw puzzler, a wabi-sabi potter, and a frequent Parisian.
+In other news, I am a wife, a mom to two Golden Retrievers, two cats & four French-ish hens, an abstract painter, a jigsaw puzzler, a wabi-sabi potter, and a frequent Parisian.